xingbpshen/nested-diffusion/README.md

 ```bash
 bash testing_scripts/test.sh
 ```
-3. The above testing script has some customizable parameters, you can modify them in the script before running it.
+3. The above testing script has some customizable parameters, we can modify them in the script before running it.
 Here is an example:
 ```
 export NOISE_PERTURBATION=0.5
 ```
-then you can test it with the noise perturbation level of 0.5.
+then we can test it with the noise perturbation level of 0.5.

 ## Acknowledgement
 This work is founded by the Natural Sciences and Engineering Research Council (NSERC) of Canada, the Canadian Institute for Advanced Research (CIFAR) Artificial Intelligence Chairs program, the Mila - Quebec AI Institute technology transfer program, Calcul Quebec, and the Digital Research Alliance of Canada.
 This repository contains code adapted from repositories [CARD](https://github.com/XzwHan/CARD) and [SEViT](https://github.com/faresmalik/SEViT).
 We thank to the above repositories' authors for their great work.